Alphabet Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Alphabet options trades today is 340.41 with a total volume of 1,153.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Alphabet's whale activity within a strike price range from $2000.0 to $4000.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Alphabet's big money trades within a strike price range of $1200.0 to $2910.0 over the last 30 days.

 Alphabet Option Volume And Open Interest Over Last 30 Days